fetchai/agents-aea/docs/raspberry-set-up.md

+# Build an AEA on a Raspberry Pi

 This guide explains how to run an AEA inside a Raspberry Pi.

 ## Prerequisites

-* <a href="https://thepihut.com/products/raspberry-pi-4-model-b?gclid=EAIaIQobChMImcuwvcfh4wIVirHtCh3szg2EEAAYASAAEgJQ_fD_BwE" target="_blank">Raspberry Pi 4</a> (You can also use Raspberry Pi3 b or Raspberry Pi3 b+)
+- <a href="https://thepihut.com/products/raspberry-pi-4-model-b?gclid=EAIaIQobChMImcuwvcfh4wIVirHtCh3szg2EEAAYASAAEgJQ_fD_BwE" target="_blank">Raspberry Pi 4</a> (You can also use Raspberry Pi3 b or Raspberry Pi3 b+)
-* Internet connection (preferably wireless to minimise the number of wires connecting into your device)
+- Internet connection (preferably wireless to minimise the number of wires connecting into your device)

 ## Preparing the Raspberry Pi